The best burner phone: cheap phones you won't worry about breaking or losing

 Most burner phones also use microSIMs rather than nanoSIMs, so you’ll either need to get a new SIM from your phone network or a converter: a little piece of plastic into which your normal SIM slots.
 You can buy these cheaply on eBay.

-3G networks, however, are less essential to infrastructure; arguably 3G was always a bit of a large-scale beta test of technology needed for the 4G era, and as such the 3G switch-off is starting in 2023.
-And the situation is similar in Australia (see our guide to the 3G phone network shutdown for details)
+3G networks, however, are less essential to infrastructure; arguably 3G was always a bit of a large-scale beta test of technology needed for the 4G era, and as such the 3G switch-off is well underway.

 With all that in mind, here are some of the best 2G and 4G burner phones for your money today.